code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-20-spring-kafka-consumer-producer-example.md

 ## 4. Spring Boot Setup

-We use Spring Boot so that we have a Spring Batch application that you can "just run".
-Start by creating a `SpringBatchApplication` class.
+We use Spring Boot so that we have a Spring Kafka application that you can "just run".
+Start by creating a `SpringKafkaApplication` class.
 It contains the `main()` method that uses Spring Boot's `SpringApplication.run()` to launch the application.

 > Note that `@SpringBootApplication` is a convenience annotation that adds: `@Configuration`, `@EnableAutoConfiguration`, and `@ComponentScan`.